AMCN41R/blog/source/_posts/karma-aurelia-ts-systemjs.md

 ```

 ### calc.ts
-Let's add a really simple class that we can write tests for.
+Let's add a simple class that we can write tests for.

 Create `calc.ts` in the `src` folder and add the following...
 ```typescript